sheryyll/synckit/docs/guides/choosing-variant.md

 ```
 Start here
 │
-└─ Do you need network synchronization with a server?
+└─ Will you need network synchronization in the future?
    │
-   ├─ YES → Use Default variant
+   ├─ YES or MAYBE → Use Default variant
    │                 ✅ 49 KB gzipped
-   │         ✅ Server sync with WebSocket
-   │         ✅ Protocol support (delta sync)
+   │                 ✅ WASM includes protocol support (ready for v0.2.0+)
+   │                 ✅ Future-proof for server sync
    │                 ✅ Recommended for most apps (95% of use cases)
+   │                 ⚠️  v0.1.0: Local-first only (network sync coming soon)
    │
-   └─ NO  → Use Lite variant
+   └─ NO, NEVER → Use Lite variant
                   ✅ 44 KB gzipped (smallest)
                   ✅ Local-only sync
                   ✅ Perfect for offline-first apps without backend
                   ✅ 5 KB smaller than Default
+                  ⚠️  v0.1.0: Same features as Default (both local-only)
 ```

 ---